musicsms/key-generator/docker-offline.md

-# Running Key Generator in Podman Offline
+# Running Key Generator in Docker Offline

-This guide explains how to build and run the Key Generator application using Docker/Podman in an offline environment.
+This guide explains how to build and run the Key Generator application using Docker in an offline environment.

 ## Prerequisites

-- Docker (for building the image)
+- Docker (for building and running the container)
-- Podman (for running the container offline)
 - Internet connection (only for initial build)
 - QEMU for cross-platform builds (if building on ARM64 for AMD64)